tech-cheat-sheet/shared-knowledge/Container_Docker_Notes.md

 - CRI-O is purpose-built for Kubernetes, offering a leaner, more secure runtime with minimal overhead.

+## 🧩 Container Technology Stack Overview
+This image outlines how different container technologies and runtimes interconnect, especially in Kubernetes environments:
 ```shell
 Kubernetes interfaces with the CRI to talks to Containerd
 or